Efraim Sneh

-Efraim Sneh (אפרים סנה, born 19 September 1944) is an Israeli politician, physician, and a retired brigadier general in the Israel Defense Forces.
+Ephraim Sneh (אפרים סנה, born 19 September 1944) is an Israeli politician, physician, and a retired brigadier general in the Israel Defense Forces.
 He was a member of the Knesset for the Labor Party between 1992 and 2008 and served in several ministerial posts.
-He currently heads the Yisrael Hazaka party, which he established in May 2008.
+He headed the Yisrael Hazaka party, which he established in May 2008 but failed to pass the electoral threshold in the 2009 Israeli legislative election and has been inactive since then.

 Life and career

 Born in Tel Aviv in 1944, Sneh is the son of Moshe Sneh, who was one of the heads of the Haganah.
 His father was elected to the first Knesset as a representative of Mapam, before defecting to Maki, the Israeli Communist Party.

+Sneh attended Ironi Aleph high school in Tel Aviv.
 Sneh served in the Nahal infantry battalion from 1962 to 1964.
 He studied medicine at Tel Aviv University and specialized in internal medicine.
 Once he finished his studies he returned to military service as a battalion doctor, then as a brigade doctor for the Paratroopers Brigade.
-In the Yom Kippur War he commanded a medical unit of the brigade in the Battle of The Chinese Farm and battles west of the Suez canal.
+In the Yom Kippur War, he commanded a medical unit of the brigade in the Battle of The Chinese Farm and battles west of the Suez Canal.
 Sneh also commanded the medical unit at Operation Entebbe, and Yonatan Netanyahu died in his arms.
 Afterwards, he served as commander of the elite Unit 669 and as commander of the security zone in south Lebanon.
 His last role in the IDF was as head of the civilian administration of the West Bank.

 In December 1987, with his release from the army, he joined the Labor Party.
 From 1988 to 1994 he served on many delegations, specifically dealing with the Palestinian leadership.
-In 1992 Sneh was elected to the Knesset, serving as Minister of Health from 1994 to 1996.
-In 1999 he was appointed deputy minister of defense, and in 2001 he was appointed Minister of Transportation.
+In 1992, Sneh was elected to the Knesset, serving as Minister of Health from 1994 to 1996.
+In 1999, he was appointed deputy minister of defense, and in 2001 he was appointed Minister of Transportation.
 Sneh ran for the interim leadership of the Labor Party in 2003, winning 28% of the vote.